The following notes are intended as

 be added at the relevant stage of assembly.
 If adding lighting to a room, please

-ensure that you use a low wattage bulb that does not give off too much heat.
+ensure that if you use a low wattage bulb that does not give off too much heat.
 We